Article

 Ideas

-+ Uber for HVAC—this video and the corresponding essay from Joe Aamidor are worth a look.
++ Uber for HVAC—this video from Joe Aamidor are worth a look.
 Joe makes a lot of good points about why and how a two-sided platform for HVAC service procurement could change the O&M world.
 This exploration pairs well with Why Some Platforms Thrive and Others Don’t by HBS.

 I’m hoping to dig deeper into this with Joe soon… because I think these concepts apply to all smart building platforms trying to get selected for the All Star Game.
 For now, here are the questions I’m chewing on: